the-turing-way/.github/CODE_OF_CONDUCT.md

 The committee will also ensure that the person impacted or harmed by the incident report is safe and identifies how they can be further supported.

-**4.1.1** When the committee decides to meet the reporter, these questions will be used to guide the meeting:
+**4.1.1** When the committee decides to meet the reportee, these questions will be used to guide the meeting:
 - What happened?
 - What were you thinking at the time?
 - Who has been affected by what you have done?
 In what way?